mmore500/hstrat/docs/mechanism.md

 However, pruning introduces uncertainty to MRCA generation estimates.
 The exact last generation of common ancestry is bounded between the last-matching and first-mismatching strata, but cannot be resolved within that window.

+### Stratum Retention Policy

-In this way, hereditary stratigraphy exposes a direct, well-delimited, and flexible trade-off between space complexity and estimation accuracy.
+Stratum pruning operations expose a direct, well-delimited, and flexible trade-off between space complexity and estimation accuracy.
 A pruning strategy must specify the set of strata to be pruned at each generational step.
 We call the particular sequence of strata sets pruned at each generation a _stratum retention policy_.